revk/ESP32-Flasher/README.md

 |`"filename"`|The filename on the SD card|
 |`"url"`|The URL for this file|

-The `"url"` allows a file to be checked for update, using `If-Modified-Since", and replaced.
-This can be `http://` or `https://` (expected Let's Encrypt cert for https).
+The `"url"` allows a file to be checked for update, using `If-Modified-Since"`, and replaced.
+This can be `http://` or `https://` (recommended Let's Encrypt cert for https).

 The `"chip"` is based on chip type, e.g. `ESP32S3`, `MC` for multi core, `PICO` if known, flash `Nx`, and PSRAM `Rx`, e.g. `ESP32S3MCN4R2`.
-This has to match the device, else a file errro is shown.
+This has to match the device, else a file error is shown.
 See serial log for the identified chip type.
 This works for chip type and flash size for all, and addition info (like PSRAM) for some chips (currently ESP32S3).

 ## Target code

-Target code should output a line of text on the serial consule within five seconds of starting that is either...
+Target code should output a line of text on the serial console within five seconds of starting that is either...

 `ATE: PASS`